PaulCaruana/OFX/README.md

 - Put sensitive information and end points in an env file.
 - The Name, Email and Phone fields are not used.
 This would obviously be store and used in a real application
 - Use the error messages supplied from API when the request fails
-- Add International Codes to phone.
-I found an NPM package that does this called 'material-ui-phone-number' but this failed with Next.js in SSR as it tries to find a Window object.
 - Enhance UI look and feel of page
 - Add more information on UI regarding minimum transfer amounts
 - Add style components to ui and incorporate a better layout structure